jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Schoolmages are educated by the Academy of Knowledge to understand the physical laws of Ksylia.
 This enables Schoolmages to cast spells by accessing the ambient soul material that flows through Ksylia.
 Low-level spells like elemental projectiles and defensive wards are commonplace, but knowledge of even these basic spells implies years of dedicated study at an Academy of Knowledge university.
 High-level spells like flight, teleportation, and weather manipulation are legendary powers not known to the Academy of Knowledge but learnable through re-discovery of ancient tomes.

 *   _Always:_ Detection, Elemental Damage, Illusion, Mental Influence, Soul Binding, Protection, Transmutation, Utility
-*   _Sometimes:_ Curse, Healing, Self-Buff, Summoning
+*   _Sometimes:_ Curse, Healing, Augmentation, Summoning
 *   _Rarely:_ Cthonic Warding, Exorcism

 #### Wretch